-'Is that your slave?': Hamilton florist accused of racially vilifying Māori customer
+'Is that your slave?': Hamilton shop owner accused of racially vilifying Māori customer

 A Māori man has been left angry and "overwhelmed with emotion" after a Hamilton florist allegedly questioned whether he was an elderly customer's slave.

-Tama Dean says the owner of The Plant Planet, Bruce Sanson, casually asked a woman in her 70s, who Dean had let in front of him in the line at the counter, "is that your slave?"
+Tama Dean says the owner of The Plant Place, Bruce Sanson, casually asked a woman in her 70s, who Dean had let in front of him in the line at the counter, "is that your slave?"

 When questioned about it, Dean said Sanson claimed the 53-year-old Hamilton resident was only angry "because Black Live Matter is trendy at the moment".